ServiceNowDevProgram/example-instancescan-checks/README.md

 - webapi with a flag: Web service access only | web_service_access_only
 - internal with a flag: Internal Integration User ! internal_integration_user

+### Update set In Progress previously completed
+Already completed Update Set shouldn't be set back to In Pogress There is risk that even for a moment completed update set were retrieved to higher environment and won't be retrieved once again after more modifications are done on lower environment

 ## Category: Upgradability

 ### Call GlideRecord using new